common-fate/docs-archive/docs/approvals/configuration/access-rules.md

 ![](/img/access-rules/2.png)

+For detailed setup instructions on how to configure an AWS SSO provider, with Org Units, Accounts and Permission Sets refer to [Org Unit Access](/docs/approvals/configuration/org-units).

 ### Okta

 An Okta provider requires you to select a group from Okta.
 Users will be temporarily assigned as a member of the group when they use this access rule.